Koszul Duality in Higher Topoi: Introduction

 This relationship between modules and comodules is already established in the literature for the category of spaces.
 Recall that there is an equivalence between spaces \textit{over} a space $X$, and comodules for the diagonal coalgebra structure of $X$ (this fact is relatively well known but also follows from our Corollary \ref{corollary: slicecomodules}).
 Then for an arbitrary space $X$, the duality between left $\Omega X$-modules and $X$-comodules in spaces is given in \cite[Theorem 2.1]{drordwyerkan} and \cite[Theorem 8.5]{shulmanparametrized} (for simplicial sets and topological spaces, respectively).
 There is also a pointed version of this equivalence given (after localizing) in \cite[Theorem 4.14]{hscomod}.

-In this note, following \cite{htt,ha}, we will use the $\infty$-category of $\infty$-groupoids, denoted $\Tinf$, to model topological spaces or simplicial sets.
+In this paper, following \cite{htt,ha}, we will use the $\infty$-category of $\infty$-groupo\-ids, denoted $\Tinf$, to model topological spaces or simplicial sets.
 This $\infty$-category has the added benefit of being an $\infty$-topos.
 In fact, it is the canonical example of an $\infty$-topos and all other $\infty$-topoi behave similarly to $\Tinf$ in many important ways.
 The most common examples of $\infty$-topoi are $\infty$-categories of sheaves of spaces and certain localizations thereof.
-More generally, one can work with $n$-topoi for $0\leq n \leq\infty$.
+More generally, one can work with $n$-topoi for $0\leq n \leq\infty$ (cf.~\cite[\S 6.4]{htt}).
 The canonical $n$-topos is the $\infty$-category of $\infty$-groupoids whose homotopy groups are concentrated in degree $n-1$ and below, which we will denote by $\tau_{\leq n-1}\Tinf$.
-Similarly to $\infty$-topoi, the most common examples of $n$-topoi are sheaves of homotopy $n$-types.
-Going forward, the term $n$-topos will allow refer to both the finite case, $0<n<\infty$, and the infinite case $n=\infty$, as many of our results hold for both.
+It is shown in \cite{htt} that every $n$-topos, for $n<\infty$, is in fact a category of sheaves of homotopy $n$-types on a site, which is not the case for $\infty$-topoi.
+Throughout this paper we will typically allow $n=\infty$, as many of our results hold for $n$-topoi with $n<\infty$ and $\infty$-topoi.

 An especially nice property of $n$-topoi for is that they admit all (small) limits and colimits, so they always have a symmetric monoidal structure via the categorical product.
 As a result, every object of an $n$-topos is a cocommutative coalgebra (cf. Corollary \ref{corollary: slicecomodules}).
-In Theorem \ref{thm: Koszul of gp like alg in Lurie}, which is a resatement of a result of Lurie, we give an equivalence between connected pointed objects of an $\infty$-topos and group objects of the same $\infty$-topos.
+In Theorem \ref{thm: Koszul of gp like alg in Lurie}, which is a restatement of a result of Lurie, we recall the equivalence between pointed $k$-connective objects of an $\infty$-topos and $\Ek$-group objects of the same $\infty$-topos.
 To situate this as a Koszul duality result, we rephrase it as a relationship between algebras and coalgebras.
+This is Theorem \ref{cor: cobar in n-topoi} from which we obtain as examples some classical algebraic descriptions of connected and coconnected homotopy types \cite{brownGilbertAlgebraic, bullejosSymmetricCatGroups, garzonMirandaCatGroups} (though our results, being $\infty$-categorical, are manifestly less strict than the cited ones).
+See Examples \ref{ex: browngilbert} and \ref{ex: bullejos} in particular.